Jul 22, 2022

 When to choose a website

 • You want to retain/attract clients/customers and increase brand awareness.
-If your goal is to connect to your audience, attract new customers or clients, and increase brand awareness and recognition, for instance, by promoting your services or sharing valuable content on a blog, a website will do the job.
+If your goal is to connect to your audience, attract new customers or clients, and increase brand awareness and recognition, for instance, by promoting your services or sharing valuable content on blog, a website will do the job.

 • You need to showcase and sell services or products.
 To showcase and sell your product online, choose between website vs. web app based on the scale and services you plan to provide.
 You can build a simple online store using a website builder like Squarespace.
 However, if you run a mature retail company and want to bring in the full power of eCommerce (loyalty programs, custom product builders, recommendation services, customer dashboard, etc.), you’re gonna need a bigger boat.